Colombian Spanish Slang

-Some of the favourite words used by Colombians are the greeting Qu’ubo?
+Some favourite Colombian words are the greeting Qu’ubo?
 (Que hubo?) which can translate to what’s up?

 Other words are vaina (also used in Venezuela) which could be crap and can be used in various situations such as ‘Que vaina es eso?’, What’s this crap? or ‘Que vaina tan bueno!’, How good is that?